1. Low Minimum Investment

 An estimated 28% of all 1031 exchanges involve capital amounts of $500,000 or less.
 The price of admission into the triple-net lease (NNN) market typically begins around $1,000,000, thereby locking many 1031 investors out of this arena.
 However, TIC ownership is available for as little as $50,000 and gives these exchangers access to investment-grade real estate and the passivity provided by NNN properties.

 2. Diversification & Safety

 In a typical 1031 exchange, the taxpayer will identify three potential replacement properties and subsequently purchase only one.
 TIC ownership makes it economically feasible to identify and acquire ownership interest in many properties, thereby decreasing risk through diversification.

+Many people also consider a TIC 1031 exchange because of the flexibility of TIC’s.
 By identifying a TIC property as one of the replacement property choices, the taxpayer’s entire proceeds can be applied to the TIC property if the other choices fall through.
 In addition, if there is money left unspent after another closing, the taxpayer can invest the “spill-over” money in the TIC property.

 4. Decreased Tax Risk

 Because an investment position in a TIC property can be reserved for a period of time after the identification period, the potential for paying capital gains tax because of a collapsed deal is decreased.